pijiongmares/logseq/pages/Wonders Corp.md

 			- File storage server
 		- ## EC2
 			- Elastic compute cloud (servers)
-	- # pain points
+	- # Pain Points
-	  1. users (customer, client, content team)
+		- Users (customer, client, content team)
-	  2. investigate by ba
+		- Investigate by BA
-	  3. ba sign off (jira tickets)
+		- BA sign off (Jira tickets)
-	  4. develop (dev to dev, always coordinate)
+		- Develop (Dev to Dev, always coordinate)
-	  6.  any changes will be updated in jira tickets
+		- Any changes will be updated in Jira tickets
-	  7.  qa testing
+		- qa testing
 		  8.  uat - training
 		  9.  qa sign off
 		  10.  prod
 	- metrics - for measuring the effectiveness of the change/addntl feature
 	- possible of multiple phases if requirements are not met